Microsoft Publisher Agreement 8.0 May 2022 update

 (h) Taxes on Payments.
 You are responsible for your own taxes, including taxes unique to where you reside, that are related to payments you may receive under this Agreement.
 You are also responsible for paying any sales, use, goods and services, value-added or similar taxes (if any) in connection with any Store Service Fee that Microsoft collects from you.
 You must provide accurate information regarding your tax profile as requested by Microsoft.
 If you complete and submit to Microsoft a Certificate of Foreign Status, you: (i) hereby represent and warrant that your services are not provided in the U.S.; or (ii) must notify Microsoft via e-mail to firstname.lastname@example.org that your services are performed in the U.S. If Microsoft is required to withhold any taxes on any amounts to be paid by Microsoft to you, Microsoft will deduct such taxes from the amount owed and pay them to the appropriate taxing authority and, as required and solely to the extent within Microsoft's ability, as determined in its sole discretion, to obtain an official receipt for any such taxes withheld and deliver such receipt to you.
 Microsoft will use reasonable efforts to minimize such taxes to the extent permissible under applicable law, and each party will reasonably cooperate with the other to obtain the lowest tax rates or elimination of such taxes pursuant to the applicable income tax treaties.
 If a Customer is required to withhold any taxes on the purchase of your Offer, the amount to be paid by Microsoft to you will be reduced by such withheld amount, and Microsoft will not provide to you any receipt for any such withheld taxes.
 If you are located in Australia and wish to submit paid Offers to the Commercial Marketplace for distribution by Microsoft (or any sub-agents appointed in accordance with Section 5(a) of this Agreement) as your agent or commissionaire, you: (A) are required to be registered for Australian Goods Services Tax ("AU GST"); (B) must provide Microsoft with your Australian Business Number; and (C) must affirm that you are AU GST registered when setting up your Publisher Account.
 If you are located in New Zealand and wish to submit paid Offers to the Commercial Marketplace for distribution by Microsoft (or any sub-agents appointed in accordance with Section 5(a) of this Agreement) as your agent or commissionaire, you: (1) are required to be registered for New Zealand Goods and Services Tax ("NZ GST"); and (2) must affirm that you are NZ GST registered when setting up your Publisher Account.
 If you are in a country that recognizes a sale to Microsoft as a taxable supply for VAT/GST purposes, that supply is deemed to be made to Microsoft exclusive of VAT.
 Microsoft makes no warranty that its collection of taxes as related to agency transactions in applicable countries (as further described in Section 5(i)) discharges you from your own tax obligations.

 (i) Taxes on Offer Transactions.
 Each of your and Microsoft's responsibilities for calculating, charging, collecting and remitting sales, use goods and services, value-added or similar taxes, if any, applicable to Customers' acquisitions of your Offer through the Commercial Marketplace are available at Tax details for Microsoft commercial marketplace.
-Microsoft makes no warranties that Microsoft's or its Covered Parties' actions will completely satisfy your obligations in applicable countries.
-You are solely responsible for determining whether you have any tax obligations in any country.
-You are also solely responsible for appropriately identifying the content type for, and providing accurate information to Microsoft with respect to, any content you offer or sell from within your Offer.
+If you use a third-party payment processor for transactions in your Offer, you are responsible for calculating, charging, collecting, and remitting sales, use goods and services, value-added or similar taxes, if any, applicable to Customers’ acquisitions and payments and communicating any applicable tax requirements to Customers necessary for them to meet their tax obligations.
+Microsoft makes no warranties that Microsoft's or its Covered Parties' actions will completely satisfy your obligations in applicable countries/jurisdictions.
+You are solely responsible for (i) determining whether you have any tax obligations in any country/jurisdiction, and (ii) appropriately identifying the content type for, and providing accurate information to Microsoft with respect to, any content you offer or sell from within your Offer.
 Microsoft is not responsible for collecting and remitting telecommunications taxes or any similar taxes in connection with Customers' acquisition of your Offer.
-You acknowledge and agree to cooperate with Customers to facilitate the furnishing, exchange, transmittal or other provision of tax documentation, and such cooperation includes, but is not limited to, authorizing Microsoft to grant Customers the ability to contact you to obtain any required tax invoices.
+You acknowledge and agree to cooperate with Customers to facilitate the furnishing, exchange, transmittal or other provision of tax documentation, including the authorization of Microsoft to grant Customers the ability to contact you to obtain any required tax invoices.

 (a) you have the power and authority to enter into this Agreement and to fully perform your obligations under this Agreement;